Cars Brands that start with B

 British Leyland Motor Corporation Ltd (BLMC) Logo

-Many public and private companies represent the British automotive industry, including the non-public British Leyland Motor Corporation Ltd (BLMC), founded in 1968.
-In 1975, the British Government turned the company into a holding company British Leyland Ltd, and in 1978 into BL Ltd. Later; the company received another name – BL PLC.
-She produced popular brands – Jaguar, Rover, and Land Rover, including Mini.
-Despite the merger, it went bankrupt in 1986 and was renamed the Rover Group.
+The British automotive industry is represented by many public and private companies, including the non-public British Leyland Motor Corporation Ltd (BLMC), founded in 1968.
+In 1975, the UK government turned the company into a holding company, British Leyland Ltd, and in 1978. – into BL Ltd. Later, the company was given a different name – BL PLC.
+It produced popular brands – Jaguar, Rover, Land Rover, including Mini.
+Despite the merger, it went bankrupt in 1986 and was renamed Rover Group.

 British Salmson